 Once registered for a course, a student must file an official withdrawal form in order to drop that course.
 Withdrawal forms may be obtained from the graduate studies coordinator or the Rollins Holt School website.
+Student withdrawals are automatically updated on the faculty member's class roster in FoxLink.

 Student-initiated Withdrawal.

 Students may withdraw from a course without penalty up to the published date (approximately midway through the term).
 They must withdraw in writing to a graduate studies coordinator in the Hamilton Holt School by means of a drop/add form that must be initialed by a Holt School staff member.
 While it is expected that students will extend the courtesy of informing the instructor, this will not suffice as an official withdrawal.
 In case of withdrawal in writing by mail, the postmark will signify the date of withdrawal.
 Students who withdraw after the published dates or stop attending class at any time without notifying the Holt School in writing will receive a "WF" for the course.
 This grade is equivalent to a failure.
 Appeals must be made in writing and supported by documentation to the director of the appropriate graduate program in the Hamilton Holt School.
 Possible reasons for appeal include medical reasons, a transfer by the employer to another area, and other circumstances that are beyond the control of the student.

+Faculty-initiated withdrawals.

-Faculty-initiated Withdrawal.
-A faculty member may withdraw a student from his or her course without penalty if a student has abandoned a course.
-An abandoned course is one in which the student has: a) failed to ever attend the course; or b) ceased to attend after having attended one or two or three sessions.
-It is up to the instructor to interpret these guidelines in deciding whether or not to assign a faculty initiated "W." For a faculty initiated "W" to take effect, the instructor must indicate a "W" on the midterm rosters which are sent by the Holt School and returned to that office.
-After midterm, only the director of the appropriate graduate studies program, with the approval of the instructor, may authorize a "W." Please note that while a faculty member may, as a service to the student, initiate such a withdrawal, it is not required that the instructor do so.
+A faculty member may withdraw a student from his or her course without academic penalty if a student has abandoned a course.
+An abandoned course is one in which the student has: (a) failed to ever attend the course; or (b) ceased to attend after having attended one or two or three sessions.
+It is up to the instructor to interpret these guidelines in deciding whether or not to assign a faculty initiated "W." Please note that while a faculty member may, as a service to the student, initiate such a withdrawal, it is not required that the instructor do so.
 The failure of an instructor to do so does not exempt a student from the responsibility to initiate such action on his or her own behalf.
-There is no refund for a faculty-initiated "W."
+There is no refund for a faculty-initiated "W." The Holt School will issue a formal opportunity for reporting of mid-term withdrawals.
+Such withdrawals must be received by the stated deadline.
+Faculty-initiated withdrawals are not permitted after the mid-term period.